angarsky/diveintopython/learn/classes/import.md

 Be cautious when using wildcard imports, as they can lead to naming conflicts and make your code harder to understand.

-4. Import and Use: With the modules and classes imported, you can use them in your code as needed.
+4. **Import and Use**: With the modules and classes imported, you can use them in your code as needed.
 Remember that the target directory should contain an `__init__.py` file to be recognized as a package.

 Python's `import sys` command can be a powerful tool when you need to import classes or modules from directories located outside the default search path.
 By manipulating the `sys.path` variable, you can extend Python's capabilities to include additional directories, allowing you to organize your code more effectively and maintain a clean project structure.